Edinburgh-Genome-Foundry/Caravagene/README.rst

-Caravagene is a Python library to plot schemas of DNA constructs from a list of parts:
+Caravagene (full documentation `here <https://edinburgh-genome-foundry.github.io/Caravagene/>`_) is a Python library to plot schemas of DNA constructs from a list of parts:

 .. code:: python